-We all know the founder of Facebook but very few of us are aware of the masterminds behind inception & success of Whatsapp.
-The Founders of Whatsapp, Brian Acton & Jan Koum, saw a huge future in the creation of an IM app which could save users from spending a lot on costly messaging services.
+We all know the founder of Facebook but very few of us are aware of the masterminds behind the inception & success of Whatsapp.
+The Founders of Whatsapp, Brian Acton & Jan Koum, saw a huge future in the creation of an IM app that could save users from spending a lot on costly messaging services.
 Once upon a time, both the founders used to work for Yahoo! and applied for Facebook but their application was rejected.
-It is ironic that some years later the number of Whatsapp users were very near to Facebook’s and it was the time when Facebook acquired it for $19 billion.
+It is ironic that some years later the number of Whatsapp users was very near to Facebook’s and it was the time when Facebook acquired it for $19 billion.

 The journey started with naming the application after a common phrase “What’s up”.
 After the founders managed to convince 5 Yahoo!
-Colleagues and one russian coder, the app was launched in 2009.
+Colleagues and one Russian coder, the app was launched in 2009.
 The logo was designed by the founders themselves but the initial programming work was outsourced.
-In the year 2009, the Apple app store was new but the founders saw a lot of potential in it for the growth of application.
+In the year 2009, the Apple app store was new but the founders saw a lot of potential in it for the growth of the application.
 With the immense success, you might be wondering what must be the Business model of Whatsapp or How Whatsapp makes money and How does Whatsapp work.

 Whatsapp Business Model: Key resources, Activities & User Base

-D. Key Partners: Whatsapp involved itself in tying up with over 50 carries across the world.
+Whatsapp involved itself in tying up with over 50 carries across the world.
 The app used to come pre-installed on a number of phones.
 The association of the company with Sequoia Capital is assumed to be a big uplift in its success and further development.

-E. Revenue Stream: It is the most puzzling thing about Whatsapp.
+It is the most puzzling thing about Whatsapp.
 It has a lot of ways to run its revenue stream but it has always given importance to the user experience.
 For iOS users, Whatsapp has a yearly membership fee of $0.99.
 Though after getting acquired by Facebook, more ways have been planned to monetize the platform that we discuss in further sections.

-G. Cost Structure: There are expenses to Whatsapp just like other startups such as cost for organization arrangement, furniture, setup, server utilization, utilities, programming authorizing charges etc. With just 32 engineers, it is able to support 450 mn clients.
+There are expenses to Whatsapp just like other startups such as cost for organization arrangement, furniture, setup, server utilization, utilities, programming authorizing charges etc. With just 32 engineers, it is able to support 450 mn clients.

 How does Whatsapp work?